drakkar-lig/walt-python-packages/doc/walt/doc/md/node-save.md

 current WalT image which was booted by the node.

-This command usually runs fast because WalT nodes store file modifications separately from the content of the initial image:
+This command usually runs fast because WalT nodes store file modifications separately from the content of the initial image.
+In the default boot mode for instance:
 * The content of the initial image is accessed as a read-only NFS mount.
 * The file modifications are stored in a RAM overlay.

-The main reason for storing the overlay in RAM is to ease reproducibity.
-It ensures the node discards all previous changes when it reboots, so it restarts with only the content of the WalT image, unchanged.
-To benefit from this "automatic cleanup", most WalT users reboot the nodes just before each experiment run.
-See [`walt help show boot-modes`](boot-modes.md) for more info about this overlay.
+Storing file modifications separately allows to implement a concept of "reproducibility at each reboot".
+See [`walt help show node-reboot`](node-reboot.md) for more info.